w3c/w3c-website-redesign-documentation/_docs/2020-08-27-proposed-site-map-v2.md

 * News and Insights
 * About

-## User login navigation

-Links associated with whether a user is logged in.
-Due to full page caching a JavaScript solution will likely need to be used to implement the logged-in state (if possible).

-Please note navigation links below suffixed with the note _(requires login)_ mean the content can only be accessed if the user is logged in.

-### Logged out

-* Login
-* Help

-### Logged in

-* Member home
-* My account

-## Footer navigation

-A limited number of key links focussed around contact, help, sponsor and legal information.

-* Home
-* Contact
-* Help and FAQ
-* Sponsor and Donate
-* Privacy policy
-* Legal
-* Site map
-* System status

-Please note the footer will also include a copyright statement.
-For example:

-> Copyright © 1994-2000 World Wide Web Consortium (W3C) | Proudly hosted by MIT, ERCIM, Keio, Beihang

 ## Detailed site map

 ### Standards

-Content related to standards, technical reports.
+Content related to standards and technical reports.

 * Standards
-  * About W3C Standards
+  * About W3C standards
   * Types of reports we publish (explain types of docs, specification maturation)
-  * Technical Reports (all reports, TR/ page)
+  * Technical reports (TR/ page)
-  * Translations of Technical Reports
+  * Translations of technical reports
-  * Specification Reviews and Public Feedback
+  * Specification reviews and public feedback
-  * Code and Implementation
+  * Code and implementation
-  * Promote Web Standards
+  * Promote web standards (cross-link)
   * Standards FAQ

 ### Groups

 Content related to groups within W3C who undertake work to produce standards and move forward the mission of W3C.

 At present we've added two pages on how groups work & find groups to help direct new users.
-This will be explored further in the design phase.
+This content will be explored further in the design phase.

 * Groups
   * How W3C works in groups
   * Find group by activity
-  * Working Groups
+  * Working groups
-  * Interest Groups
+  * Interest groups
-  * Community Groups
+  * Community groups
-  * Business Groups
+  * Business groups
   * Technical Architecture Group
   * Advisory Board
-  * Task Forces
+  * Task forces
   * Liaisons
-    * Participation in W3C by EU-funded Projects
+    * Participation in W3C by EU-funded projects
-  * Participant Guidebook
+  * Participant guidebook
-  * Mailing Lists
+  * Mailing lists
     * Public lists
     * Search mailing lists
     * Manage your subscriptions